 From 1983 to 1987 he worked at the Tron Theatre under Michael Boyd (Royal Shakespeare Co.) followed by a long stint (1987-93) at the Royal Scottish Academy of Music and Drama as theatre and marketing manager.
 During this time he founded a new professional student theatre ensemble, Made In Glasgow, staged the first Scottish Student Drama Festival at the RSAMD and Edinburgh Fringe and worked with Alan McHugh and David McVicar.
 In 1992 he produced Suzanne Bonnar (River City) in ‘I Cover The Waterfront – the Billie Holiday Story’ and made his directorial debut for the Scottish première of Nice by Mustapha Matura.

-In late 1993 Steven left RSAMD to go freelance and carried off a successful short-term marketing contract with New Moves – Scotland’s international contemporary dance festival.
-He followed that with a short stint as Press Officer for touring company Winged Horse Productions.
-Mid 1994 he was appointed General Manager for Promenade Productions, producers of The Big Picnic at the Harland & Wolff Engine Shed former Shipyard.
-This epic 1st World War production was written and directed by Bill Bryden (former Head of Drama at BBC Scotland and Associate Director of England’s Royal National Theatre).
-He worked principally under the Producer, Nicholas Newton (founder of London’s the Bush Theatre and son of 1950’s Hollywood film actor Robert Newton).
-The production was staged to great acclaim to over 50,000 people and recorded for Broadcast on Armistice Day by BBC Television.
+From 1993-94 he worked freelance with New Moves – Scotland’s international contemporary dance festival and Winged Horse Productions.
+He followed that with an appointment as General Manager for Promenade Productions, producers of ‘The Big Picnic’ at the Harland & Wolff Engine Shed, Govan, written and directed by Bill Bryden (BBC Scotland & The Royal National Theatre).
+He also worked principally with Producer, Nicholas Newton (Bush Theatre and son of actor Robert Newton).
+The production was staged to great acclaim to over 50,000 people and recorded for Broadcast by BBC Television.